 1. How do I get a job in Korea?

 First of all – it depends on your visa status, which kind of work you’re allowed to do.
 With a working holiday (H1) visa you can work part time up to 25 hours a week.
 You can have several jobs at once, but your hours are not allowed to be over the limit.
 Furthermore you can’t teach (this falls under an educational visa) – so the jobs are quite limited.
-Most people I know with this visa type work as a bartender or waiter/waitress in an international bar.
+Most people I know with this visa type work as a bartender or waiter/waitress in an international bar (for some of these jobs you need basic korean language skills, too to understand customers’ orders).
 I got a job as a translator though and work in an office.

 2. Where to look for jobs?